v2sCollections/Constellation/README.md

 - Constellation Tweaks Performance Boost.
 - 10+ Animated Main Menu Screens.
 - 20+ Splash Screens.
-- Removes the colour filters from the game, making the colours more uniformly neutral with deeper blacks.
+- Removes the color filters from the game, making the colors more uniformly neutral with deeper blacks.
-- Remove the vignette filter from your quick (favourites) menu.
+- Remove the vignette filter from your quick (favorites) menu.
-- Removes the vignette background with obvious colour banding from the galaxy map.
+- Removes the vignette background with obvious color banding from the galaxy map.
 - Remove the Vignette From the Scanner.
 - Remove the flicker from the data menu open/close animation.
 - Change the FOV.